 Successfully conducting and managing a webinar is great, but the journey doesn’t end there.
 The next thing you need to do is to nurture the leads that were cultivated in the webinar.
 The end goal is to convert these leads into buyers and fans that will hopefully be loyal to you and every product or service you choose to release in the future.
 But to do that, you need to set up a strategic process that will gently encourage these leads without harassing them.
 They need to feel like supporting you is an informed choice they made on their own.
 Otherwise, you may get reluctant compliance out of them but no true loyalty.
 To help you get started, we’ve compiled some ways that have proven to be effective in building a meaningful relationship with your webinar leads.

-Here are 6 ways you can do to nurture those webinar leads:
+Here are 6 effective ways that you can nurture those valuable and hard-earned webinar leads:

 1. Segment your audience

 A good thing to do first is to segment your audience.
 Using the registration form they filled up, divide them into groups based on several categories.
 You could consider the different types of industries, companies, company sizes, buyer personas, and more.
 Segmenting the audience will help you better nurture your leads, make you more attentive, and help you prioritize and organize.
 Since your audience will likely have diverse needs that don’t always correlate to all the attendees of your webinar, dividing them is the best way to determine how to meet those needs.
 If you can meet those needs, it’ll be easier for you to convert those leads.

 This is where segmenting your audience will come in handy.
 Once you’ve got a clear perspective of your audience—their industries, their job positions, their buyer personas, and more—you’ll be able to tailor post-webinar emails that will speak to them and what they need.
 Include blogs, additional resources, research reports, case studies that will speak to particular groups of audience and mention how your products or services will aid them.